riadjoseph/royal-giraffe/src/pages/faq.md

     section_id: faq_section
     questions:
       - answer: >
-          Now that’s a frequent one all right.
           SEO stands for Search Engine Optimization.
 Take as an example the last time you looked for something on Google, Yahoo, Bing, Baidoo, Yandex, DuckDuckGo, Qwant etc, you get a list of listings that we call results.
 These results are calculated by the search engine depending on the search query of your potential customer... and which website the search engine thinks are most relevant to serve the user.

           *   So you'd want to be visible